Manny Guzmán

-Emanuel "Manny" Guzmán (born July 7, 1986) is a Mexican-American footballer currently playing for Venados de Mérida in the Ascenso MX division.
+Emanuel "Manny" Guzmán (born July 7, 1986) is a Mexican former footballer.

 Career

-College and Amateur
+College and amateur

 Guzman grew up in Lakewood, California, and attended West High School in Torrance, California.
 He played one year of college soccer at Los Angeles Harbor College in 2005, scoring 10 goals and 11 assists, before transferring to California State University, Bakersfield in 2006.

 During his college career and beyond, Guzman played with USL Premier Development League clubs Bakersfield Brigade, and Ventura County Fusion from 2009 through to 2010, and was part of the Fusion team which won the 2009 USL PDL national championship.

 Professional

 Guzman signed his first professional contract in March 2011, joining USL Pro club Wilmington Hammerheads.
 He made his professional debut on April 17, 2011, in Wilmington's first game of the 2011 season, a 1–0 win over the Rochester Rhinos.